sumotoy/RA8875/README.md

 #### Compatible with PJRC Audio Board! (teensy3.1 only)
 Current beta has a new designed instance that can use alternative SPI pinouts, this let you use Audio Board from PJRC that uses the classic SPI pinouts for RX and SD cs.
 You can test it with Spectrum Analyzer example that uses the Audio Board with a RA8875 TFT screen and thanks to the hardware accelleration of this chip and the use of onchip screen buffer it let you have large screen with touch capabilities with high-end audio manipulation.

-#### SD CS Pin strage issue when alternate SPI pins used...
-I have an issue with the Paul Stoffregen's optimized SD library, still figuring out what's breaking out.
-One reason it's the really high speed that forces wires to be really short!
-This is impossible with the display connected but can also be something in the SD library so I still looking for an solution.
-<br><b>UPDATE:</b><br>
-The problem it's the RA chip that has MISO not tristate.
-You will need to wire an extra chip (a 74HCT125 will work) to use this display with SD holder.
-Another caution, DO NOT USE chinese SD holder with level changer chip mounted or you will go directly into problems!
-Those chip have pullup resistor that interfere also with speed so in the best case it will work but really slow.

 ![An FFT snapshot](https://github.com/sumotoy/RA8875/blob/master/documentation/CIMG1886.JPG)